davidgroves/foxgame/README.md

 on the youtube shorts by [AlexCheddarUK](https://www.youtube.com/@AlexCheddarUK), such as [Attempt 7](https://www.youtube.com/shorts/5CARrKOvtFI).

-This is a very quick and dirty program to get answers.
+This is a very quick and dirty program to get the answer.

+Alex has a new video [exploring many more interesting stats](https://www.youtube.com/watch?v=6jovMx_c1SU) and I'd recommend checking it out if you like this kind of nerdy detail.

 ## Rules